eelregit/jax_cosmo/design.md

                    0., self.config['zmax'])
 ```
 Note that in this example, the `__init__` isn't doing anything, we just leave it
 for readibility.
+One only need to register the class as a pytree node via the decorator,
-JAX will know how to properly flatten and inflate this object
+after that JAX will know how to properly flatten and inflate this object
 through the tracing process.
 You can for instance now do the following:
 ```python
 # Define a likelihood, function of the redshift distribution